PrideChung/FontAwesomeKit/README.md

 ### Install with CocoaPods (Strongly Recommended)
 FontAwesomeKit now supports sub spec, only get the fonts you need.

-Add `pod 'FontAwesomeKit'` to Podfile to install all icon fonts.
+~~Add `pod 'FontAwesomeKit'` to Podfile to install all icon fonts.~~

+The pod spec for version 2.1.0 haven't been merged yet, use this instead.
+`pod 'FontAwesomeKit/IonIcons', :podspec => 'https://raw.github.com/PrideChung/FontAwesomeKit/master/FontAwesomeKit.podspec'`

 Or select icon fonts with: